I Tested All 5 of Harry Styles's Pleasing Perfumes, and This One Was My Undeniable Favorite

 Clean and breezy, this scent is as refreshing as spring rain.
 Notes of lemon, white linen, and poplin blossom give it a fresh laundry vibe (in the best way), while the addition of ambrette seeds and skin musk evokes just-showered skin.

 Honestly, I feel bad placing this third.
 It's too good to be third, but then again, I love Closeness and Bright, Hot so much that they have to be first and second.
 Do you see my conundrum here?
 I think it comes down to which scent profile you usually gel with.
-If you like sophisticated skin scents, I'd go for Closeness Eau de Parfum.
+If you like sophisticated skin scents, go for Closeness Eau de Parfum.
 If you like bright, citrus-esque scents, choose Bright, Hot Eau de Parfum.
 Finally, if you like clean-smelling scents, opt for Rivulets Eau de Parfum.

-Shop the Rivulets Candle:
+Shop the Rivulets Candle

-#4: Welcome Dreams Eau de Parfum
+#5: Welcome Dreams Eau de Parfum

 Notes: Indonesian clove buds, caramel, jasmine petals, agarwood essential oil, Indonesian patchouli fraction, Madagascar vanilla absolute, black amber

-Lastly, I want to discuss the brand's newest fragrance, Welcome Dreams Eau de Parfum.
+Last, I want to discuss the brand's newest fragrance, Welcome Dreams Eau de Parfum.
 To me, it smells well-worn and comforting, like a thick blanket pulled from a linen closet.
 The clove and caramel notes are the most potent, followed by resinous patchouli and creamy vanilla.
 It finishes off with an ever-so-subtle, uplifting note of jasmine.

 Thanks to its woody and earthy notes, I'd say it's more traditionally masculine than feminine.
-However, I wouldn't let that stop me from wearing it (at the end of the day, scent is genderless).
+However, I wouldn't let that stop me from wearing it.
+(At the end of the day, scent is genderless.)
 Plus, the floral and gourmand notes—namely, jasmine, caramel, and vanilla—give it a smooth, sweet, and slightly sensual nuance.

 Shop 5 More Pleasing Products